Colorado Springs Child Abuse Defense Attorney

 Colorado Springs Child Abuse Attorneys Providing Aggressive Representation to Protect Your Future

 It is not uncommon for ex-spouses or other vengeful persons to make false accusations of child abuse as a means to harm you.
-Timothy Bussey is an experienced Colorado Springs child abuse defense attorney and will investigate every accusation in order to build a strong and aggressive defense on your behalf.
-If you have been arrested for child abuse or the intentional harm of a child in Colorado, call defense lawyer Tim Bussey today to learn more about protecting your legal rights at (719) 475-2555.
+Our experienced Colorado Springs child abuse defense attorneys will investigate every accusation in order to build a strong and aggressive defense on your behalf.
+If you have been arrested for child abuse or the intentional harm of a child in Colorado, call a defense lawyer at The Bussey Law Firm, P.C. to learn more about protecting your legal rights at (719) 475-2555.